MikesGlitch/AdBlock-For-YouTube/README.md

 Reasons for not contributing to AdBlock repository:

 1. The code changes include content scripts which are not allowed currently in AdBlock.

+This code was intended for personal use only.